 Composition: 100% Citrus medica

-Blends well with: All Citrus oils, Silver Fir, Neroli, Ylang, Vanilla, Rose Otto, Frankincense, and Lavender, Sweet Thyme, Vetiver, Patchouli, Yuzu, Geranium, Gardenia, Osmanthus, Hyssop, and Cardamom.
+Blends well with: All Citrus and Petitgrain essences, Silver Fir, Neroli, Ylang, Vanilla, Roses, Frankincenses, Lavenders, Sweet Thyme, Vetiver, Spikenard, Jasmine, Sandalwood, Patchouli, Yuzu, Geranium, Gardenia, Osmanthus, Hyssop, Cilantro, Hyssop, Myrtles, and Cardamom.

 Uses: Lovely travel companion.
 Muse the mind in mediation.
 Nestles nerves.
-Diffuse to gleefully amuse your environment.
-Mix into massage blends, a few drops for a cheery bath and a delight to inhale in the salt pipe.
+Diffuse to gleefully amuse ambience.
+Mix into massage blends, a few drops for a cheery bath, and a delight to inhale in the salt pipe.
 Lovely addition diluted in skin serums with Rosehips and Jojoba for smooth skin and to lessen the appearance of blemishes and rosacea.
-Citron’s strong silage is perfect in perfumery as a jaunty and more tenacious top note.
+Citron’s strong silage is perfect in perfumery and colognes as a jaunty and more tenacious top note.
 Lovely in teas and honeys.
 Fabulous for food preservation and innovation.

-This utterly unique citrus scent is sublime Citron sunshine to your sense of smell.
-This essence exudes drops of lemon-lime lavishness and happy hints of fluttering floral notes.
-Inhale citron's sublime citrus synergy and take your senses on a stroll through a citrus orchard where merry wild flowers mingle with zesty lemon and lime.
+This heaven-sent citrus scent is supernal Citron sunshine to your mind.
+This essence, also known as etrog, exudes drops of lemon-lime lavishness and happy hints of fluttering floral notes that mesmer summer.
+Inhale Citron’s sublimely citrus synergy and take your senses on a stroll through a citrus grove where honeyed wildflowers mingle with the zest of life.

 ~ Jennifer Peace Rhind, Aromatherapeutic Blending: Essential Oils in Synergy